 Maui Expectations Vs Reality Haleakala Sunrise

 Reality: Sadly, the days of deciding to see the Haleakala sunrise on a whim the night before are gone.
-Reservations are required to enter Haleakala National Park between three and seven a.m., and boy, are the sunrise reservations a hot commodity.
-It’s close to impossible to snag one unless the universe smiles upon you.
+Reservations are required to enter Haleakala National Park between 3 and 7 a.m., and boy, are the sunrise reservations a hot commodity, so book as early as possible.
 There are other options, however.
 Take Haleakala EcoTours, for example.
 You can still enjoy the sunrise, and better yet, someone else drives you through the dark to the summit.
+The sunset is also nice from Haleakala and you donʻt need a reservation for the park in the evening.

 Hawaii line